 Mild dehydration can usually be treated by having the person take more fluids by mouth.
 Generally, it’s best to have the person drink something with some electrolytes, such as a commercial rehydration solution, a sports drink, juice, or even bouillon.
 But in most cases, even drinking water or tea will help.

 Moderate dehydration is often treated with intravenous hydration in urgent care, the emergency room, or even the hospital.
-Some nursing homes can also treat dehydration a subcutaneous infusion, which means providing fluid through a small IV needle placed into the skin of the belly or thigh.
-This is called hypodermoclysis, and this is actually safer and more comfortable for seniors than traditional IV hydration.
+Some nursing homes can also treat dehydration with a subcutaneous infusion, which means providing fluid through a small IV needle placed into the skin of the belly or thigh.
+This is called hypodermoclysis, and this is actually safer and more comfortable for older adults than traditional IV hydration.

 Severe dehydration may require additional intervention to support the kidneys, and sometimes even requires short-term dialysis.

 How to prevent dehydration in older adults?

 Experts generally recommend that older adults consume at least 1.7 liters of fluid per 24 hours.
 This corresponds to 57.5 fluid ounces, or 7.1 cups.